DKFZ-OpenMedPhys/deep-learning-for-neutron-dosimetry-with-FNTDs/README.md

 ##### (13) Transfer

 Move the slurm scripts to their corresponding "slurm_logs_..." folders.
-Move all "slurm_logs_..." folders to "data/results/Dataset010_PTB_all_energies_1mm_no_background_alldata/".
+Then, move all "slurm_logs_..." folders to "data/results/Dataset010_PTB_all_energies_1mm_no_background_alldata/".
 Transfer everything from the cluster folder "data" to the local PC folder "data".
-Now you have everything on the local PC and can do further analysis.
+Now you have everything on the local PC and you can do the further data analysis on your PC.

 ## E) Detailed Folder and File Structure